-The baby name Trenace debuted on the SSA’s baby name list in 1953:
+The baby name Trenace debuted in the U.S. baby name data in 1953:

 - 1956: 5 baby girls named Trenace

 - 1954: 6 baby girls named Trenace

 - 1953: 32 baby girls named Trenace [debut]